Apple crosses $2 trillion market cap as world’s most valuable company

 The $2 trillion market cap is based on Apple’s stock breaking a price of $467.77 per share, multiplied by the company’s most recent report of 4,275,634,000 outstanding shares.
 That said, Apple has aggressively repurchased its own shares in recent years and reduced the number by 58.7 million during the past quarter alone.
 As a result, though Apple’s own Stocks app showed a $2 trillion valuation, the actual market capitalization may vary slightly from that number.

 Prior to Apple hitting the official milestone today, shares were trading in the $464 range, flirting with $467 before briefly pushing to $467.97, and then above $468.
-As today’s closing share price will be the average of Apple’s highest and lowest prices for the day, the stock would need to hit roughly $473.10 to close above $467.77 for the trading session.
+The stock’s closing price will be determined after the NASDAQ exchange closes at 4:00p.m.
+Eastern Time.

 Apple is technically the second company to reach the $2 trillion level, as the Saudi Arabian Oil Company — also known as Saudi Aramco — first hit that number in December 2019 on the strength of then-solid demand for fossil fuels.
 Aramco was subsequently hit by COVID-19-related travel declines and falling oil prices, as well as skepticism over the value of its assets, and its market cap recently hovered near $1.8 trillion (6.68 trillion Saudi riyals).
 But the oil producer returned to the $2 trillion mark shortly before Apple came within striking distance of its prior record.
 By contrast, Apple’s closest tech company rivals — Alphabet, Amazon, and Microsoft — all crossed the $1 trillion mark after Apple, but today their market caps trail the Cupertino company’s by hundreds of billions of dollars.